CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.5-Multiplicity/lab4.5-multiplicity.md

 ### Using for_each

-Create a new file `s3.tf`, and open it for edit.
+Create a new file `bucket.tf`, and open it for edit.

-We are going to create a few S3 buckets where the buckets differ not only by the bucket name but also by a couple of other properties.
+We are going to create a few cloud storage buckets where the buckets differ not only by the bucket name but also by a couple of other properties.

 The for_each operation requires a map to define the different values for each resource instance.
-Add the following map to the `s3.tf` file to specify three buckets and two properties for each bucket.
+Add the following map to the `bucket.tf` file to specify three buckets and two properties for each bucket.
 Look closely at the code to see that it is a map of maps.
 We will be iterating over the outer "application_buckets" map.
 ```
 locals {
-  application_buckets = {
+  bucket_settings = {
     uploads = {
-      acl        = "private"
+      location = var.region
-      versioning = true
+      force_destroy = false
     },
     media = {
-      acl        = "private"
+      location = var.region
-      versioning = false
+      force_destroy = true
     },
     feeds = {
-      acl        = "public-read"
+      location = var.region
-      versioning = true
+      force_destroy = true
     }
   }
 }